macropin/django-registration/docs/quickstart.rst

 In the default setup, you will need to create several templates required by django-registration, and possibly additional templates required by views in ``django.contrib.auth``.
-The templates requires by django-registration are as follows; note that, with the exception of the templates used for account activation emails, all of these are rendered using a ``RequestContext`` and so will also receive any
+The templates required by django-registration are as follows; note that, with the exception of the templates used for account activation emails, all of these are rendered using a ``RequestContext`` and so will also receive any